jesskelsall/astarus/organisations/astorrel/squads/komodo-squad.md

 ## Summary

 Komodo Squad is from the same [Astorrel](../astorrel.md) graduate cohort as [Canary Squad](canary-squad.md).
-They are participating in the [Nature's Battle](../../../storylines/natures-battle.md) tournament and are played by guests.
+They are participating in [Nature's Battle 27](../../../storylines/natures-battle-27.md) and are played by guests.